Shree13-prog/COVID-19-analysis/README.md

 This dashboard leverages a comprehensive dataset containing information on confirmed cases, cured individuals, deaths, vaccine administration details, and testing statistics across various states and demographic groups in India.
 By presenting this data in a clear and accessible format, the project aims to facilitate a better understanding of the COVID-19 landscape and support informed decision-making for public health initiatives.

 ## Tools used
+Microsoft Excel – For initial data cleaning, exploration, and basic analysis SQL – For querying data efficiently
+Tableau – For interactive data visualization, dashboards, and deriving business insights

 ## Key Questions: